top of page

 The King Cadwallon sinking off St. martin's Island © National Maritime Museum, Greenwich, London, Gibson's of Scilly Shipwreck Collection

-Captain Reedham and his crew were the last to board lifeboats and slip away from the ship, only about 19 minutes after the initial collision.
+Captain Reedman and his crew were the last to board lifeboats and slip away from the ship, only about 19 minutes after the initial collision.
 A mere 10 minutes later the Argonaut slipped quietly under the waves, bow first, and disappeared.
 The lifeboats set course for the nearby stationary Kingswell, only to be denied boarding for fear that she herself could sink any minute.
 Instead, the lifeboats were taken in tow by the Kingswell as she carefully started motoring towards Dover.
 The passing steamer Southmoor eventually took the Argonaut passengers aboard and the Kingswell continued motoring toward shore where she eventually beached herself just west of Hythe.
 The survivors reached Dover without incident and were transported back to London that same evening by special train.
+A fund was quickly established by survivors and previous passengers to provide financial assistance to the now unemployed crew and in addition they received a £1 gift from the company and a testimonial endorsed by the King for their professional and valiant handling of the accident.

 The Hellenic Travelers Legacy

 As far as I can tell Henry Lunn did not replace the Argonaut to carry on educational cruising, at least not under the banner of Co-op Cruising but seeing as he was basically ‘the father’ of the Hellenic Travelers Club, it’s more than likely he continued orchestrating further tours, possibly by running them under his Lunn Travel brand but using chartered ships.
 The Hellenic Travelers Club continued their annual excursions / cruises until the outbreak of World War I in 1914, resumed their activities in 1924 before finally ceasing activities for good with the outbreak of World War II.
 Henry Lunn also passed away in 1939, suggesting that he may have been the driving force in keeping the Club going right up until his death.
 Post-WWII Lunn Travel eventually merged with Poly(technic) Travel, creating Lunn Poly in 1965 but by then the educational and religious emphasis had largely dissipated from their activities.
-But one thread of the Hellenic Travelers legacy did survive until the present-day cruise landscape.
+Lunn Poly would eventually become Thomson Travel Group (also with a cruise operation) which would in turn become TUI, whose cruise operation is currently among the top three in the German-speaking market, but that's not the only thread from the Co-Op Educational Tours that has survived until the present-day cruise landscape.

 After World War II Lunn’s private secretary.
 W.F.
 Swan set up a travel agency named Swan’s Travel Bureau, initially to arrange trips to war graves and memorials in Europe for grieving families, but later on he tapped back into cruises on the Hellenic Travelers Club format.
 He chartered ships with the Greek Nomikos and Typaldos Lines and put on the same destination-centric educational cruises with a focus on history, archaeology and culture of the ancient world, even roping in many of the former club members to work as onboard lecturers/hosts.
 One such member was renowned British archaeologist and former chairman of the Hellenic Travelers Club, Sir Mortimer Wheeler.